 The most appropriate instrument would be a directive including online platform workers.

 In section 5.2.1 “Addressing misclassification in employment status”, Eurocadres as stated above encourages the option of the rebuttable presumption of the employment relationship, however this option should be combined with the shift of the burden of proof to the employer, which means that the latest is not another option.
 The Commission states in the beginning of the document that the high rate of migrant and young workers employed in platforms shows that there are low barriers of entry in platform sector.
 We believe that the ease access to platforms for these workers is due to the poor working conditions, wages and absence of social protection.
 This will increase the gap in terms of working and living conditions between migrant and young workers on one hand and workers with normal employment status on the other.
-This also will increase precarious conditions of these workers who are in most case highly qualified as well as the rate of high skilled poor workers.
+This also will increase precarious conditions of these workers who are in most case highly qualified.

 The Commission states that the initiative should “take into account the imbalance of power between the platforms and the people working through them”.
 This is one important reason why Eurocadres calls for a European regulation to guarantee a strong presumption of employment relationship and the reversal of the burden of proof for platforms.
 Platform workers are even more vulnerable than traditional workers; a regulation that makes them responsible of any administrative or court action will be completely useless.